andymeneely/project-timber-wolf/rules/RULES.md

-# <span class="title">Rules for _Your Last Heist_</span>
+# <span class="title">How to Play _Your Last Heist_</span>

 _Your Last Heist_ is a cooperative, multi-stage heist game.
-You are playing the role of a uniquely skilled criminal who works with other skilled criminals to quietly traverse the building and steal items, all while dealing with obstacles like closing gates, guards, locks, sensors, and cameras.
+You are a uniquely skilled individual in a career of high-risk, high-reward thievery.
+You work with other skilled criminals to quietly traverse buildings while dealing with obstacles like closing gates, guards, locks, sensors, and cameras.

-A single heist takes 30-40 minutes, and is part of a narrative where your team improves their skills and characters over time.
-The scenarios are story-driven, highly replayable, and allow you to "save" your game between heists.
+During each heist, you will collaborate using simultaneous gameplay.
+You will plan your heist, but you will also have to know when to abandon your plan.
+You use Ideas💡 to get the actions you need, but don't spend too many... you'll need those Ideas💡 to escape, too!

-During each heist, you will collaborate with your teammates in simultaneous gameplay.
-Each round begins with everyone rolling a die to determine which actions are available.
-You use Ideas💡 to modify that die roll, but don't spend too many - you'll need those Ideas💡 to escape, too!
+You will start as an amateur criminal with amateur skills.
+But over time, and with good decisions along the way, you and your teammates will level up your characters and skills as you make your way through a set of story-driven campaigns.
+Each heist is highly replayable, with various outcomes.

 ## The Pieces